A Quick Guide to Information Security

 Having security is essential, but so too is keeping it up to date and well configured.
 Software (e.g. anti-virus) needs to be updated with the latest info, and things like firewalls need to be configured and managed by specialists to be fully effective.

-It’s also advisable to consider specific anti-exploit software to provide additional protection against ‘zero-day vulnerabilities’.
+It’s also advisable to consider specific anti-exploit software to provide protection against ‘zero-day vulnerabilities’, which traditional anti-virus software might not protect against.

-It is also advisable to check the extent to which your security software is deployed (i.e. the number of devices) and whether any issues have been detected (i.e. malware detected) regularly.
+It is also advisable to check the extent to which your security software is deployed (i.e. the number of devices its installed on) and whether any issues have been detected (i.e. malware detected) regularly.
 Certain anti-malware solutions provide a ‘console’ allowing these checks to take place easily.

 Microsoft Office viewers allow the viewing of attachments without opening them (https://support.microsoft.com/en-us/help/979860/supported-versions-of-the-office-viewers).